Connect Snowflake

 6. Add metrics

-If test connection is successful, you will have the option to deploy Metadata Metrics on your schemas.
+If the test connection is successful, you will have the option to deploy Metadata Metrics on your schemas.
 We recommend broad coverage of these metrics across your warehouse to detect the most common data quality issues.

-Updated 6 months ago
+Updated 4 months ago